Hodge theory of Kloosterman connections: Computation of the Hodge filtration

 Let us summarize the properties of $\wtM$ and $\Pi(\wtM)$.

-[2] \begin{cor}\mbox{} \begin{enumerate} \item $\Pi(\wtM)$ is a regular holonomic $\Cltaut$-module, generically of rank $k+1$ with singularities at the points $\taut=2(2j-k)$ ($j=0,\dots,k$).
-For each singularity, the vanishing cycle space has rank one with local monodromy equal to identity.
-At $\taut=\infty$, the monodromy is unipotent, with only one Jordan block of size $k+1$. \item $\wtM$ is a regular holonomic $\Cltaut$-module, generically of rank $k$, with singularities at the points $\taut=2(2j-k)$ ($j=0,\dots,k$).
-For each singularity, the vanishing cycle space has rank one with local monodromy equal to identity.
+\begin{cor} Let $\wtM$ be the inverse Fourier transform of $j_{0\bea}\Sym^k\wtKl_{n+1}$. \begin{enumerate} \item $\Pi(\wtM)$ is a regular holonomic $\Cltaut$-module, generically of rank $k+1$ with singularities at the points $\taut=2(2j-k)$ for $j=0,\dots,k$.
+The vanishing cycle space at each of these singularities has rank one with local monodromy equal to $(-1)^k\id$.
+At $\taut=\infty$, the monodromy is unipotent, with only one Jordan block of size $k+1$. \item $\wtM$ is a regular holonomic $\Cltaut$-module, generically of rank $k$, with singularities at the points $\taut=2(2j-k)$ for $j=0,\dots,k$.
+The vanishing cycle space at each of these singularities has rank one with local monodromy equal to $(-1)^k\id$.
 At~$\taut=\infty$, the monodromy is unipotent, with only one Jordan block of size $k$. \end{enumerate} \end{cor}